Ayton has season-high 26 points, Suns beat Rockets 109-103

 Ayton made two free throws and Booker added two more to push the lead to 106-101 with 45 seconds to go.
 Oladipo made a pair of free throws for Houston, but a layup by Booker sealed the victory.

+Ayton was proud of the way the team responded after Houston cut the lead.

+“I did what I was supposed to tonight (and) as a whole team … we really settled down and locked in at the end and closed the game out the way we should,” he said.

 Oladipo and Eric Gordon had 22 points apiece for the Rockets.
 They have lost three of four since James Harden was traded to Brooklyn.
+Coach Stephen Silas said it’s challenging to manage his roster with starters John Wall and Danuel House both out.

+“We’ve got to do what we can to win each game, but we’re dealing with a lot of different things,” he said.
+“But mainly without those guys it’s stagger minutes and try to figure it all out.”

 Mason Jones made a layup for Houston to start the fourth quarter and cut the lead to five before Ayton took over, scoring eight points during a 10-0 run to make it 99-84 with seven minutes to go.
-Ayton had two dunks and two blocks in that stretch.
+Ayton had two dunks and two of his career-high five blocks in that stretch.

 A dunk by Christian Wood soon after that ended a scoring drought of more than five minutes and was the start of a 9-0 run that got Houston within 101-95 with about three minutes left.

-A 3-pointer by Gordon cut the lead to 11 early in the third quarter before the Suns scored the next nine points to make it 74-54 with eight minutes left in the quarter.

-Gordon ended the run by Phoenix after that with another 3-pointer which was the start of an 8-0 run by Houston that cut the deficit to 74-62.
+The Suns used a 9-0 run to push their lead to 20 points with eight minutes left in the third.
+Gordon ended the run after that with a 3-pointer, which was the start of an 8-0 run by Houston that cut the deficit to 74-62.

-The Suns were up by 14 later in the third after a tip-in shot by Ayton.
-The Rockets then used a 10-1 spurt to get within 82-77 with about 2 ½ minutes left in the quarter.
+The Suns were up by 14 later in the third before the Rockets used a 10-1 spurt to get within 82-77 with about 2 ½ minutes left in the quarter.
+Phoenix led 89-82 after three.

-Phoenix went on a 7-2 run to extend its lead to 10 but a 3-point play by David Nwaba cut it to 89-82 entering the fourth.

 TIP-INS